janosh/svelte-multiselect/src/routes/(demos)/(selection)/sort-selected/+page.md

 <FileDetails files={[{ title: `<code>options.ts</code>`, content: options_src }]} />

-MultiSelect by default simply renders selected items in the order they were chosen.
-Unless `draggable=false`, users can drag and drop to reorder selected options.
+MultiSelect by default renders selected items in the order they were chosen.
+Unless `selectedOptionsDraggable={false}`, users can drag and drop to reorder them.
 The prop

 ```ts
 sortSelected: boolean | ((op1: Option, op2: Option) => number) = false
 ```

-can be set to `true` to instead use default JS array sorting (uses option labels as sorting key if options are objects).
-Provide your own compare function to define custom sort order of selected options.
+can be set to `true` to sort selected options by label with `localeCompare`.
+Provide your own comparator function to define a custom sort order.